CartoDB/CartoDB-SQL-API/doc/batch_queries.md

 - Suppose the first query job status is `"status": "done"`, the second query is `"status": "running"`, and the third query `"status": "pending"`.
 If the second query fails for some reason, the job status changes to `"status": "failed"` and the last query will not be processed.
 It is indicated which query failed in the Chained Batch Query job

+- Creating several jobs does not guarantee that jobs are going to be executed in the same order that they were created.
+If you need run queries in a specific order, you may want use Chaining Batch Queries.

 ##### POST Examples

 If you are using the Chained Batch Query operation for cURL POST request, use the following code: